LiveGameDesignWorkshop/LiveGameDesignWorkshop.github.io/index.markdown

 <img src="/assets/logo_colors.webp" style="width: 300px;">
 </div>

-{% comment %}
-Educating novices in the art of game design is a key challenge in computer science education.
-To develop their skills, novices need feedback to understand the impact of changes to digital game prototypes.
-However, game design tools lack intuitive mechanisms for visualizing how changes affect dynamics and gameplay.
-As a result, forming mental models about cause-and-effect relationships is hard, and learning how to program can be tedious and frustrating.
-The Live Game Design workshop
-{% endcomment %}
+Game design tools have the potential to provide powerful, accessible, and standardized solutions for authoring, prototyping, and playtesting games for everyone.
+However, current tools still lack intuitive user interfaces and real-time feedback mechanisms for rapid design iterations.
+Live Game Design promises to address this with immediate feedback on design changes and suggestions (feed-forward) on how changes to rules and content affect dynamics and gameplay.

-**The Live Game Design workshop** brings together researchers, practitioners, and educators who develop and apply game design tools.
-Together, we explore how better tools can empower creators, accelerate prototyping, support education, and make design more engaging, intuitive, and live.
+**The Live Game Design workshop** brings together researchers, designers, and educators who develop, apply, and teach these tools.
+Together, we will explore how better tools can empower creators, accelerate prototyping, support education, and make game design more engaging, intuitive, and alive.
+The workshop will feature an industry keynote (details below), a hands-on mini game jam for beginners, and an interactive panel discussion.

 Topics include:
 * Applying game design and development tools in practice.